-The Elizabeth Henderson Engram Scholarship is being established by her son and daughter-in-law, Robert and Marta Engram.
+The Michael Jay McDaniel "Mr. Mac" Scholarship is being established by family, friends, and students for a graduate of Wicksburg High School.
 The Shirley Merritt Memorial Scholarship is being established by family and friends for this community volunteer and vocalist.

-The Lisa Mae Sutterfield Memorial Scholarship is being established by friends of Phi Theta Kappa in memory of a former ESJC student.
+The Lisa Mae Sutterfield Memorial Scholarship is being established by friends of Phi Theta Kappa in memory of a former EOCC student.